Jaff786420/Sales_Insights_AtliQ/README.md

 1. SQL - where basic queries are provided
 2. Tableau - where the data is visualized and the solution is generated.

+Database Dump is present in the above file.
+DB_TABLES_DUMP.sql file needs to be downloaded and needs to be exported into the Database.

 ## Data Analysis using SQL